WhatsApp Template Category Guide: How to Keep Your Templates in the “Utility” Category

 -

-Mixed content (service update + marketing in one)
+Mixed content (transactional update + promotion)

 -